SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/User_Defined_APIs.md

 > [!WARNING]
 > The current feature is in preview and is not fully released yet.
 This feature should not be used in any staging or production environment.

 The User Defined APIs feature allows users to define API calls that will be made available on the DataMiner agents that host the [UserDefinableApiEndpoint extension module](xref:UD_APIs_UserDefinableApiEndpoint).
-These APIs can be secured using API tokens that can be generated on the fly & linked to the API definitions.
+These APIs can be secured using API tokens that can be generated on the fly and linked to the API definitions.

 ## Cube